+Real estate stress is real!
 Buying and selling real estate – especially in pricey, overheated Silicon Valley – can make a wreck of anyone.
 Sometimes clients turn to me and say “how can you do this for a living?”
 They are bewildered that I can take so much stress.
 (The short answer is that helping someone to buy or sell is not the same thing as buying or selling one’s own property!)

 Having worked with many home buyers and sellers, and having bought and sold real estate myself, I can verify that even the easiest, smoothest transactions are still very stressful.
 Some are worse: sales after a divorce, death, forced relocation, bankruptcy, illness (and medical bills) all pile on the emotions and in many cases, worry.
 Several times I’ve had clients battle or get diagnosed with cancer while in the middle of a home sale.

-Home buyers and mitigating stress
+Home buyers and mitigating real estate stress

 - Related to all that: hire a good Realtor.
 Please.
 There are gobs of Realtors in this area.
-My local MLS has 16,000 members.
+Our local MLS has around 16,000 members.
 The top 1/3 or top 1/4 are probably really good and they don’t charge more than the rest.
 A good Realtor will help you to ID red flags, find a good lender, navigate you through the process of writing an offer and the acceptance and the escrow.
 The seller pays the fee so there is NO reason to be stuck with a bad agent.
 If you have help from a strong, ethical agent whom you can trust, it will help your stress level!